 Cats need fiber in their diets for healthy digestive function.
 Adding fiber to the commercial kibble can assist with both constipation and diarrhea by regulating the water in the gut and helping stabilize the consistency of the cat’s stool.
 When soluble fibers dissolve in the stomach, they can turn into a gel that makes stools easier to pass.
 Insoluble fibers regulate food transport through the system and may help with stool consistency.

 The fiber in beet pulp also helps nourish the microbiome in the gut.
 Prebiotics in the fiber helps the beneficial bacteria in the gut flourish.
 Feeding beneficial fiber to promote a healthy microbiome can help restore the balance of bacteria after some illnesses.
 For diabetic cats, adding fiber may help slow the absorption of nutrients.
-Allowing the sugars from starches to be absorbed more slowly helps stabilize blood sugar levels.
-Overweight cats may feel fuller after a high-fiber meal which may help them be satisfied with fewer calories.
+Allowing the sugars from starches to absorb more slowly helps stabilize blood sugar levels.
+Overweight cats may feel fuller after a high-fiber meal which helps them feel satiation with fewer calories.